18F/dashboard/README.md

 Is there data that you'd like to see about our projects that's not listed here?
 Create an issue!
 We value feedback.

+## Editing the Dashboard

+To edit project details on `18f.gsa.gov/dashboard`, find it's respective file in `18F/data-private` and submit a pull request.
+Once merged, this will update it on the Hub and Dashboard.

 ## Installing

 First clone this repo.
 Then, install the project and all its dependencies by